Read below to find out why you might want to buy a dehumidifier, plus our tips on how to get the most from your dehumidifier.

 Dehumidifiers are designed to keep a room’s humidity levels in check, so the air is more comfortable and you notice fewer physical signs of damp air – such as mould on walls or condensation on your windows.

-We’ve independently reviewed a range of the latest dehumidifiers to reveal the best and worst models available in the shops.
-Go straight to our dehumidifier reviews to discover which models are worth buying.
+Head straight to our dehumidifier reviews to discover which models are worth buying.

 How do dehumidifiers work?

 Dehumidifiers draw excess moisture from the air – helping to combat condensation, prevent mould growth and reduce damp on walls.

 There are two main types of dehumidifier to choose from – refrigerant (also known as compressor) and desiccant.
 They work in different ways and claim to be better suited to different environments.

 - Refrigerant (or compressor) dehumidifiers These draw in air through a filter and over cold coils.
 Water then condenses on the coils and drips into the water tank.
 It’s often claimed that they work better at higher temperatures and higher humidities, and so are the better choice for most occupied homes in Britain.

 - Desiccant dehumidifiers These use an adsorbent material to extract water from the air, and the material is then heated so that the moisture drips into the water tank.
 Desiccant dehumidifiers are designed to work more effectively in lower temperatures – the sort of environment you might expect in your typical garage or conservatory.
 It’s often claimed that desiccant dehumidifiers tend to use more energy than refrigerant dehumidifiers because of the way they use heat to warm the adsorbent material.

 We've found dehumidifiers that ace our water extraction tests at both room temperature and in colder temperatures, meaning they'll do a great job of preventing mould growth in all rooms around your home.
 Check out our Best Buy dehumidifiers to find out which are the best models we've seen.